Core Concepts

 Core concepts

-Unlike most starterkits, this one is not just a collection of tools and libraries.
-It's a way of working that's been designed to be scalable from the start.
+Unlike most boilerplates, this starterkit is not just a collection of tools and libraries.
+It’s a way of working that’s been designed to be both scalable and portable from the start.

 This document will cover the core concepts that make this starterkit unique: